 In Shin Megami Tensei III: Nocturne, the Labyrinth of Amala subquest has you tasked with defeating the ten Fiends and returning the Candelabrum they had stolen to Amala.
 If you complete the Labyrinth of Amala (it is optional) then the whole thing is revealed to be a Batman Gambit orchestrated by none other than Lucifer himself.
 The Fiends had never stolen the candelabrum; the entire thing was set up as a training exercise to create a new demon that would be strong enough to lead the armies of Deep Amala in an war against God Himself, as well as a test to see if you had the fortitude to fully embrace your demonic side and become Deep Amala's champion.

 From another Shin Megami Tensei game Persona 4 (which is about a murder mystery).
 Prodigy Detective Naoto Shirogane devises a plan to confirm his or rather her suspicions that the police caught a copycat killer, not the real killer.
 She sets herself up as bait for the kidnapper, confident that the Investigation Team will rescue her.
-When the Investigation Team find out about this, they let Naoto have it, pointing out that gambling your life on the assumption a third party will get to you in time, regardless of the rewards involved, is really, really fucking stupid.
+The instant the Investigation Team figures this out, they come to the conclusion that Naoto is a complete idiot for trying it, although they later accept that it helped reveal the real culprit was at large.
+Still doesn't calm down Kanji, who lets Naoto have it, pointing out that if they hadn't actually gotten there, Naoto would die.

 The entirety of Assassin's Creed is actually two giant Batman Gambits.
 The first, planned by The Dragon, Robert de Sable, involves using the Assassins' killing of his lieutenants, all of whom are important members of Saladin and Richard the Lionheart's respective support networks, to unite the Saracen and Crusader armies to crush the Assassins.
 The second is planned out by Al-Mualim, who plans to have Altair kill all of the Templars who knew about the Piece of Eden, because he himself is a Templar plotting to take over the Holy Land for himself.